osllmai/phoenix/README.md

     | '--------------' || '--------------' || '--------------' || '--------------' || '--------------' || '--------------' |
      '----------------'  '----------------'  '----------------'  '----------------'  '----------------'  '----------------'
 ```
-This one loads the prompt from the json, uses a specific template, and runs the program once in no-interactive mode so user does not have to press any input.

 ## License